qrst07/cloudmc-standard-kb/en/compute-service/gcp-working-with-instances.md

 1. From the **Compute** tab, click on the instance.
 This will take you to the *Instance details* page.
    - On the **Compute** tab, clicking on an instance's name or IP address will copy that data to your clipboard, and will *not* take you to the *Instance details* page.
 1. On the *Instance details* page, clicking on any string will copy it into your clipboard.
 1. Clicking on *Disks* will take you to the *Instance disks* page, where you can add, resize, detach, or delete disks on this instance.
-See (GCP: Working with disks)[gcp-working-with-disks.md] for more information.
+See [GCP: Working with disks](gcp-working-with-disks.md) for more information.

 ### Stop a running instance